-During takeoff and landing, it’s important for the baby to sip or suck on milk to prevent the air pressure from hurting their ears.
+I’s important for the baby to sip or suck on milk to prevent the air pressure from hurting their ears (especially during takeoff and landing).
 Of course though, if they are already sleeping… Do not wake them up!
 You can also bring your own sippy cups --- make sure they’re leak proof.

 8. Bring stickers, favorite toys & games to play

 The attention span of kids is minimal to say the least.
 It’s important to bring as many entertaining items to keep them distracted, without bringing your entire living room.
-An affordable yet effective strategy is stickers!
-Try these Meegoo Puffy Stickers which may keep them distracted for awhile.
-Something about stickers keep little kids so fascinated!
+An affordable yet effective strategy is stickers.
+Something about stickers keep little kids so fascinated (and entertained for a long time)!
 Other entertainment options are toy cars, legos, coloring books, crayons, clay and animal figures.
 Keep these games stored in a clear packing cube inside your backpack.
 Easy access and easy organization!

 9. Download entertaining shows (plus comfy headphones)